aurora9721/archive_project/archive.md

 - Steal company office supplies
 - Your workspace decor is inappropiate
 - Hit your boss/colleagues
+- Aren't member of a union so it can protect you in the case of a merger
 - Complain about your work
 - Get sick often
 - Let stress get the better of you
+- Aren't member of a union so it can represent and defend your interests when the government introduces new wage measures

 *************
 [Back to Table of Contents](#table-of-contents)